swcarpentry/managing-research-software-projects/all.md

     *   Pro: sidesteps problems that can arise when moving from one institution to another
     *   Con: requires more time and effort to set up than other options
     *   Con: may not be allowed

-The third option is to use a public hosting service like [GitHub][github], [GitLab][gitlab], [BitBucket][bitbucket], or [SourceForge][sourceforge].
-Each of these services provides a web interface that enables people to create, view, and edit their code repositories.
-These services also provide communication and project management tools including issue tracking, wiki pages, email notifications, and code reviews.
-These services benefit from economies of scale and network effects: it's easier to run one large service well than to run many smaller services to the same standard.
-It's also easier for people to collaborate.
-Using a popular service can help connect your project with communities already using the same service.
+*   Option 3: public host service
+    *   [GitHub][github], [GitLab][gitlab], [BitBucket][bitbucket], [SourceForge][sourceforge], …
+    *   All provide web interface to
+        *   Create, view, and edit projects
+        *   Communication and project management tools (issue tracking, wiki pages, email, code reviews)
+    *   Pro: economies of scale
+    *   Pro: network effects (potential collaborators probably already know how to use them)
+    *   Con: public (unless you pay)
+        *   And even then, out-of-institution/out-of-country hosting can be problematic
+    *   Con: can be shut down, purchased, etc.

 > ## Institutional Barriers
 >